Op-Ed: The degradation and recovery of U.S. shipbuilding

 This policy decision meant that U.S. yards became a one-customer industry, the Navy.
 And at the end of the ’80s, with the end of the Cold War, that customer was not in the U.S. shipbuilding business.
 As a result, the 1980s saw the shipbuilding industry shed 40,000 production jobs and, for all practical purposes, the collapse of the commercial sector.
 And to this day, we have never recovered.

-Today we are a distant Fourth in the world in shipbuilding, behind the Asian nations of China, South Korea, and Japan.
+Today we are a distant fourth in the world in shipbuilding, behind the Asian nations of China, South Korea, and Japan.
 A nation that was among the world’s leaders in commercial shipbuilding at key junctures in its history today builds less than 10 large cargo carrying vessels for oceangoing commerce in a typical year.
 China builds over one thousand such ships each year.
 The entire U.S.-registered fleet of oceangoing commercial ships numbers fewer than 200 vessels, out of a global total of 44,000.
 Despite trade flows to and from America exceeding a trillion dollars annually, the vast preponderance of which travel by sea, U.S.-registered ships carry barely 1% of that traffic.

 Currently there are just over 150 private shipyards in the United States.
 Of these private shipyards, 25 are mid-sized to large shipyards capable of building naval ships and submarines, oceangoing cargo ships, drilling rigs and high-value, high-complexity mid-sized vessels.